qcq/WeChat/TheWorkNeededForBaiDuNetDisk.md

 **NOTE:**
 1. exist one problem, search if exist the file then get the dlink will cost too long, which will cause wx timeout, and the zaTan123 can not direct sent the message to user in time. so, has to split the producre to 2 step, first tell the user has or has not, then tell the user how to get this.
-2. another solution, when search out the file with fsid, then create one share, with possword. which will also cause time cost too long,.
+2. another solution, when search out the file with fsid, then create one share, with possword. which will also cause time cost too long, may be will be fine, the time cost
 3. query all the file, has limitaion, create one thread to create share in backgroud, but has limit, which cause everyday can only create 10000 share, so has create share with forever, but create all the share may take very long.
 ```
 https://pan.baidu.com/union/document/openLink#创建外链